-12.11.3 General Permit Development
+12.11.2 General Permit Development

-- (a) The Control Officer may propose a general permit, or any person may submit a petition to the Control Officer requesting the issuance of a general permit for a defined source class. - (b) A petition for a general permit shall propose a particular source class, list the approximate number of sources in the proposed class, provide the proposed size, processes, and operating limitations, and provide a list of the applicable requirements. - (c) The Control Officer shall provide a written response to the petition within one hundred twenty (120) days of receipt. - (d) General permits shall include all of the following: - (1) The applicability criteria to qualify as a member of the source class. - (2) The relevant elements contained in Section 12.1.4.1. - (3) Emission limitations and control requirements as required by Sections 12.11.11 and 12.11.12. - (4) A process for qualifying individual sources to apply for authority to operate under the general permit by submitting the application prescribed by Section 12.11.4. - (5) A permit term not to exceed 5 years from the date of issuance. - (e) General permits shall include any conditions imposed under Section 12.11.13.
+- (a) The Control Officer may issue a general permit on the Control Officer's own initiative or in response to a petition. - (b) Any person may submit a petition to the Control Officer requesting the issuance of a general permit for a defined source class.
+The petition shall propose a particular source class and list the approximate number of sources in the proposed class, along with their size, processes, and operating conditions, and demonstrate how the class meets the criteria for a general permit as specified in Section 12.11.1.
+The Control Officer shall provide a written response to the petition within one hundred twenty (120) days of receipt. - (c) General permits shall be issued or revoked for source classes pursuant to the procedures in Section 12.11.4 or 12.11.7. - (d) General permits shall include all of the following: - (1) The relevant elements contained in Section 12.1.3.6; and

+- (2) The process for qualifying individual sources to apply for coverage under the general permit by submitting the application prescribed by Section 12.11.3. - (3) A permit term not to exceed 5 years from the date of issuance.